Flexible realizations existence: NP-completeness on sparse graphs and algorithms: NP-completeness on sparse graphs

 Note that for the variable gadgets we add a fixed number of vertices and edges bounded by $O(n)$ and for the clause gadgets the number is bounded by $O(k)$.
 Therefore, the whole graph size is bounded by $O(n+k)$ and the graph can be constructed in polynomial time.
 Also, note that the maximum degree is five.

 We prove that the graph $G_\phi$ has a NAC-coloring if and only if $\phi$ is satisfiable.
-Suppose we first have a NAC-coloring $\delta$ of $G_\phi$.
+First, suppose we have a NAC-coloring $\delta$ of $G_\phi$.
 Let the train $t$ be blue.
 We derive some properties of the NAC-coloring from the graph.
 We prove that the trains $x_i$ and~$\bar{x}_i$ are colored with different colors for every $i$ and the train $f$ is red.

 Assume for contradiction that the train $f$ is blue.
 Then the trains $x_i$ and $\bar{x}_i$ have the same color for all $i$, otherwise $B_i$ would form an almost cycle.
-Since every edge is labelled by a literal and NAC-coloring is surjective, there is literal $x_j$ such that the trains~$x_j$ and~$\bar{x}_j$ are red.
+Since every edge is labeled by a literal and NAC-coloring is surjective, there is literal $x_j$ such that the trains~$x_j$ and~$\bar{x}_j$ are red.
 But then the cycle $A_j$ is an almost cycle, which is a contradiction.
 Hence, the train $f$ is red.
 From the cycles $B_i$ we also see that trains $x_i$ and $\bar{x}_i$ have to be colored with different colors for every $i$.

 Now we create the related truth assignment.
 For each variable $x_i$ we assign \true{} if the train $x_i$ is blue, otherwise \false{}.
-Each cause $L_i$ is satisfied since in every cycle $C_i$, at least one of the literals $\hat{x}_{i,j}$ corresponds to blue colored edges, otherwise an almost red cycle is formed.
+Each clause $L_i$ is satisfied since in every cycle $C_i$, at least one of the literals $\hat{x}_{i,j}$ corresponds to blue colored edges, otherwise an almost red cycle is formed.
 Therefore, a truth assignment for $\phi$ can be obtained from a NAC-coloring of~$G_\phi$ in polynomial time.

 Now we prove that for every truth assignment such that $\phi$ evaluates to \true{}, there exist a NAC-coloring of $G_\phi$.
-We define an edge coloring $\delta: E(G_\phi) \to \{\red, \blue\}$ as follows: the edges labelled with $t$ and $f$ are blue and red respectively, and an edge labelled by literals $x_i$, resp.\ $\bar{x}_i$, is blue if $x_i$, resp.\ $\bar{x}_i$, evaluates to \true{} in the truth assignment, red otherwise.
+We define an edge coloring $\delta: E(G_\phi) \to \{\red, \blue\}$ as follows: the edges labeled with $t$ and $f$ are blue and red respectively, and an edge labeled by literals $x_i$, resp.\ $\bar{x}_i$, is blue if $x_i$, resp.\ $\bar{x}_i$, evaluates to \true{} in the truth assignment, and red otherwise.
 Since $t$ and $f$ have different colors, the coloring $\delta$ is surjective.

 Suppose there is an almost cycle $C$.
 Let $e=uv$ be the edge of the almost cycle $C$ that has the opposite color than all the other edges of $C$.
 The vertices $u$ and $v$ must be contained in multiple \trcon{} components since these are monochromatic.
 In the gadgets, all such possibilities for $e$ are indicated by edges with yellow endvertices.
-The edge~$e$ cannot be in any train since there are no two adjacent vertices that are also in some other \trcon{} component.
+The edge~$e$ cannot be in any train since there are no two adjacent vertices that are also in~some other \trcon{} component.